 However, service continuity and short interruption times can only be guaranteed if measurements of the signals from other systems and fast handover mechanisms are integrated in the LTE radio access design.
-In its first releases LTE will thus support tight inter-working with all legacy 3GPP technologies and some non-3GPP technologies such as CDMA2000.
+LTE therefore supports tight inter-working with all legacy 3GPP technologies and some non-3GPP technologies such as CDMA2000.